Advika2202/safety-incident-platform/README.md

 Frontend (Vercel) and API/database (Render) are both fully live — sign up as a Worker or a Safety Manager and try the whole flow yourself.

-> **Note:** the async alerting piece (Redis + the worker service) only runs in the local Docker Compose setup below, not on the live deploy — Render has no free tier for background workers.
-Everything else (auth, reporting, the dashboard, role-based access) is fully live and real.

 ## Screenshots